 Types of Inflammation

-Inflammation can be divided into three types based on the time of the process that responds to the injurious cause; acute, which occurs immediately after injury and lasts for a few days; chronic inflammation, which may last for months or even years when acute inflammation fails to settle, and subacute which is a transformational period from acute to chronic which lasts from 2 to 6 weeks.
+Inflammation can be divided into three types based on the time of the process that responds to the injurious cause: acute, which occurs immediately after injury and lasts for a few days; chronic inflammation, which may last for months or even years when acute inflammation fails to settle, and subacute which is a transformational period from Acute to Chronic which lasts from 2 to 6 weeks.

 On the other hand, chronic inflammation often begins with the same cellular response.
 Still, it morphs into a lingering state that persists for months or years when the immune system response fails to eliminate the problem.
 Unchecked, the immune system prompts white blood cells to attack nearby healthy tissues and organs, setting up a chronic inflammatory process that plays a central role in some of the most challenging diseases of our time, including rheumatoid arthritis, cancer, heart disease, diabetes, asthma, and even Alzheimer’s.